 Further, GlassDoor states that Appen contributors make an average of $14 per hour.
 There are no promises of making millions here, just a decent rate for honest at-home work.
 When you consider the tradeoff of working from home on a flexible schedule, this is a pretty good deal for most people looking for an entry-level job.

-With the requirement that you work four hours per day, five days per week, that amounts to over $1,100 per month of “extra” income.
-It may not replace your day job, but it’s an excellent way to get started in an online career (or give you extra spending money).
+With the requirement that you work 4 hours per day, 5 days per week, that amounts to over $1,100 per month of “extra” income for working 20 hours of work per week.
+It may not replace your full time job, but it’s an excellent way to get started in an online career (or give you extra spending money).

 How Can You Become an Appen Social Media Evaluator?